 In both the populations both iron and zinc content in the RILs presented a continuos distribution, suggesting that mineral content behaved as a quantitative trait (Table 2).
 Iron content ranged from 33 to 98 ppm (average 57.9 ppm) in the Andean population RILs, and from 41 to 85 ppm (average 59.1 ppm) in the Mesoamerican population.
-Zinc content ranged from 25 to 49 ppm (average 34.5 ppm) in the Andean population and from 30 to 49 ppm (average 38.7 ppm) in the Mesoamerican population (Table 1).
-Highly significant correlations were observed among iron and zinc content in the Andean (r=0.63) and Mesoamerican (0.55) recombinant inbred line populations.
+Zinc content ranged from 25 to 49 ppm (average 34.5 ppm) in the Andean population and from 30 to 49 ppm (average 38.7 ppm) in the Mesoamerican populations were observed among iron and zinc content in the Andean (r=0.63) and Mesoamerican (0.55) recombinant inbred line populations.

 QTLs were found for iron and zinc content in both populations using SPA.
 However QTLs were only found in the Andean population using CIM analysis.
 The results of the SPA analysis were highlighted in last year's report so we will update the CIM results here and in Table 3: Significant QTLs (with a LOD > 2.5) were detected on chromosomes b01, b09 and b10 for iron and on chromosomes b01, b02, b08 and b10 for zinc.
 The positive markers varied in their level of significance and the proportion of variance in mineral content that they explained as indicated by the determination coefficient (R2).
 The most significant QTLs in composite interval analysis for iron and zinc, explained up to 32% and 38% of the variance, respectively.
 The majority of the positive QTLs were associated with alleles from the high mineral parent, G21242.
 However this was reversed for the case of one of the QTLs for zinc (Zn2 on chromosome b08) where higher zinc content was derived from the G21078 allele.
-Therefore, it appears that high mineral content parent provided most of the genes for high mineral content to their progeny, while the low mineral parent provide only one additional gene for mineral content.
+Therefore, it appears that high mineral content parent provide most of the genes for high mineral content.
 This may explain why the distribution of mineral content in the progeny was similar to the range between the parents and why transgressive segregation was minimal.